 Like many good recipes, this French Onion Soup relies on little more than simplicity and time, but much of that is “hurry up and wait” time.
-Cook’s Illustrated came up with an intriguing method of baking the onions to the gorgeous caramelized brown color needed to flavor the soup.
+Cook’s Illustrated came up with an intriguing, mostly hands off method, of baking the onions to the gorgeous caramelized brown color needed to flavor the soup.
 While it still needs attention and a couple of hours start to finish, this method frees you up, for the most part, from the stove.

 This soup really does constitute a meal, especially if paired with a simple salad.
 I priced the soup originally for around $3.90 in 2011, but this year, it came out at $5.41.
 Some prices have raised a bit, but the big difference?
 I did not have any beef stock on hand – I generally pick up canned or boxed stock very cheaply (or free) before the winter holidays like Christmas and Thanksgiving…instead, I had to pay.

 I do have to say that this soup is better than ANY soup I’ve ever had in a restaurant – where one serving generally costs more than the six servings here, so it’s hard to quibble about a few pennies.
 While very good immediately, Cook’s Illustrated noted, and I found it true, that this soup is even better if made the previous day or two.
 A “time-out” in the refrigerator takes any sharp bite out of the rich onion broth and produces a perfectly balanced soup.
 That makes it perfect to make on a lazy day and serve it the following evening.

 French Onion Soup, serves 6